-GHB is short for ‘gamma hydroxybutyrate’.
+GHB is short for ‘gamma-hydroxybutyrate’.
 This drug is classed as a depressant and hallucinogen.
-GHB is also classed as a sedative since it effects the central nervous system when consumed.
+GHB is also classed as a sedative since it affects the central nervous system when consumed.
 GHB is often used as a sleeping pill and anaesthetic.
 GHB is also consumed as a ‘party drug’.

 - Breathing difficulties